aaycock/blog/_posts/2021-05-18-hostapd-dvlan.markdown

 dynamic_vlan=0
 ```

-Now start your WLAN and confirm proper VLAN tagging.
+Start your WLAN and confirm proper VLAN tagging.

 **Note:** If your Pi is connected via switch, be sure to enable the VLANs appropriately.

-Now, to enable dynamic VLANs, set `dynamic_vlan=1`, `macaddr_acl=2` and be sure that RADIUS returns `Tunnel-Private-Group-ID` which will determine the VLAN ID.
+Finally, to enable dynamic VLANs, set `dynamic_vlan=1`, `macaddr_acl=2` and be sure that RADIUS returns `Tunnel-Private-Group-ID` which will determine the VLAN ID.